royourboat/ovino/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This repo contains my Flask app, OVINO, and is [hosted on Render](https://ovino.onrender.com).
+This repo contains my Data Science Capstone Project called OVINO.
 OVINO finds the nearest LCBO store to your location and displays wines with the "best-valued" wines.

+My project was competitively selected amongst two data science cohorts by The Data Incubator (TDI) faculty.
+I gave a presentation to a group of data science business owners, professional data scientists, TDI faculty and fellows.
+My [presentation](https://www.youtube.com/watch?v=u7fpod5GeyY&t=1046s) can be viewed here.

 ## How do you select the "best-valued" wines?